How Fast Is Greenland Melting?

 - Disruption to the jet stream might lead to lots of warm rain falling on Greenland, melting it faster.

-- Disruption to the jet stream might lead to lots of cold snow falling on Greenland, reducing the net loss of ice.
+- Disruption to the jet stream might lead to lots of cold snow falling on Greenland, reversing the net loss of ice.

 - Pools/lakes of melt water forming on the Greenland ice surface will absorb more sunlight than ice and lead to faster melting.

-Long term bad news: as the Greenland ice sheet melts, it loses altitude, is exposed to warmer air and melts faster!
-This is an example of positive feedback that can only be stopped by making the world colder.
+As the Greenland ice sheet melts, it loses altitude, is exposed to warmer air and melts faster!
+This is an example of run-away positive feedback.

 Thank you to Alex Zeffertt for his suggestion.